To main content

 Mali

-The cooperation between Statistics Sweden and Mali's statistical institute (INSTAT) aims to improve the quality, availability, and analysis of statistical information in accordance with users’ needs.
+The project with the National Institute of Statistics of Mali (INSTAT) aims to improve the quality, accessibility, and analysis of statistics according to users' needs.

 North Macedonia

-The overarching objective of the project with the State Statistical Office (SSO) is to improve the availability and the use of official statistics in North Macedonia.
+The overall aim of the project with the State Statistical Office (SSO) is to increase the availability and use of official statistics in North Macedonia.

 Somalia